huggingface/tokenizers/docs/source/quicktour.rst

         :end-before: END init_pretok
         :dedent: 8

-Now, we can just call the :meth:`~tokenizers.Tokenizer.train` method with any list of files we want to use:
+Now, we can just call the :entity:`Tokenizer.train` method with any list of files we want to use:

 .. only:: python